chipsalliance/firrtl-spec/spec.md

 It indicates the type of the data being stored inside of the memory.

 See [@sec:memories] for more details.

+## Subcomponents

+Each circuit component factors into a tree of subcomponents.
+The subcomponents of a circuit component depends on its type and kind.

+Subcomponents are themselves circuit components.
+Thus, they have both a kind and a type.

+TODO: When we refer to the "circuit components" of a module definition, context will make it clear whether we mean the circuit component declarations (the root circuit components), the leaf circuit components, or the total of all circuit components.

+Subcomponents may be named by references (see TODO) and may appear as the target of a connect statement.

+We define the tree of circuit components by defining a **direct subcomponent** of a circuit component.
+These are the immediate children of the circuit subcomponent tree.

+A **root component** is a circuit component that is not the direct subcomponent of any other component.
+Equivalently, these are the circuit components which are declared in a module.

+A **leaf component** is a circuit component has no direct subcomponents.
+Leaf components are useful for checking initialization.

+One circuit component is a **subcomponent** of another if there is way to get from the first component to the second through the direct subcomponent relation.
+A circuit component is trivially considered to be a subcomponent of itself.
+If we need to speak of the subcomponents excluding the component itself, we call these the **proper subcomponents**.

+When a circuit component has a ground type, an enumeration time, a probe type, or property type (see TODO), has no direct subcomponents.

+For example, `wire w : UInt<8>`{.firrtl} has no direct subcomponents.

+When a circuit component has a vector type (see TODO), it has as direct subcomponents as its length.
+Each subcomponent will have the same kind as its parent.
+Each will have the element type.

+For example, a wire `wire v : UInt<8>[3]`{.firrtl} will have three proper subcomponents: `v[0]`{.firrtl}, `v[1]`{.firrtl}, and `v[2]`{.firrtl}.
+All three are wires and all three have type `UInt<8>`{.firrtl}.

+When a circuit component has a bundle type (see TODO), it will end up with one direct subcomponent for each field.
+The type of each subcomponent will correspond to the type of the corresponding.
+However, the kind of the subcomponent depends on the type of the parent:

+- For wires with bundle types, the subcomponents are all wires.
+- For nodes, the subcomponents are all nodes.
+- For registers, the subcomponents are all registers.
+- For output and input ports, the kind of each subcomponent depends on whether or not the field is flipped.
+  When the field is not flipped, the kind remains the same as the parent.
+  When the field is flipped, it will change from either output to input or vice versa.
+- For submodule instances and memories, the kind depends on whether or not the field is flipped.
+  When the field is not flipped, the kind is an input.
+  When the field is flipped, the kind is an output.

+The intuition for submodule instances and memories is that circuit components with kind output are sinks, while circuit components with kind input are sources.

 # Types